-The plan reflects estimated affordable delivery dates for each project under current revenue and cost projections.
-However, for priority projects that face delays under current financial projections, the realignment plan also establishes more ambitious completion targets that are based on plans to intensively pursue additional financial capacity and to reduce costs.
+The realignment plan reflected estimated affordable delivery dates for each project, under revenue and cost projections at the time.
+But for priority projects facing delays under current financial projections, the plan also established more ambitious completion targets based on plans to intensively pursue additional financial capacity and to reduce costs.

 The plan documents, including more detailed information, are linked on this page.

-The Sound Transit Board and staff on multiple levels will continue intensive work to improve project delivery timelines.
-These efforts include continuing environmental review processes for each project with participation and input of partners and the public.
-Added processes and check-ins will support the Board in closely reviewing and responding to continually updated financial projections.
-See information below and on project web pages for details on community engagement.
+Sound Transit’s staff and Board are continuing intensive work to deliver projects as fast as possible, with our partners around the region.
+New supplementary processes and check-ins will support the Board in closely reviewing and responding to continually updated financial projections.